ariary/simple_anti-debug_and_simple_bypasss/README.md

 # simple_anti-debug_and_simple_bypasss
 Nothing new on 🌍.
 Just a repository containing an Anti-debugging trick and its bypass

+*No pretension.
+I take notes only to learn, if it can interest some or if some can help me it is a plus*

 ## The trick
 `GDB`, `strace`, etc uses `PTRACE` syscall in order to debug.
 The trick consists of performing a `PTRACE` call on the program itself.
 If this action failed means that another process has already done it so we can exit the program.